JulesBarbe/Fake-news-corrector/README.md

 2. In Google Chrome, open chrome://extensions and enable "Developer mode" in the top right corner
 3. Click "Load unpacked" and select the ChromeExtension folder within the downloaded project  files
-4. Run app.py, installing necessary dependencies as needed
+4. Run app.py, installing necessary dependencies as needed (see below)
 5. Navigate to the news article you'd like to classify, click on the Fake News Corrector extension in the Extensions bar in the top right, and click the button!